libriscv/docs/docs/godot_docs/design.md

 sidebar_position: 1
 ---

-# Design
+# Overall Design

 Godot Sandbox is serious software.
-It requires knowledge about build systems, deep knowledge about C++ and does not have a design goal of being zero upfront effort.
-It's main task is to provide high-performance safely-sandboxed functionality to games intended for an audience.
-That said, it does have a goal of being low effort once it has been set up properly.
+Knowledge about build systems, cross-compiler toolchains and deep knowledge about C++ is a plus.
+Godot Sandbox does not have a design goal of being zero upfront effort.
+It's main goal is to provide high-performance safely-sandboxed functionality to games intended for an audience, and it does so by providing all the tools needed for a wide variety of needs.
+In order to provide those guarantees we need to completely separate untrusted software from the main game, and that can only be achieved through proper sandboxing.
+Mod loaders, PCK-scanning and other high-convenience low-effort solutions will have a hard time giving those same guarantees, as untrusted scripts are often involved and access to general Godot classes is expected.
+Without scripts one can only add cosmetics to a game, sometimes not even that.
+With scripts one can extend the game with new and interesting game mechanics.

-Modern games with modding APIs constantly struggle with malware and security holes, especially C# and Java games that very often have unrestricted access to your computer, and would do better if they were sandboxed from the start.
-The reason is that they are easy to interface with and convenience is often the only consideration in town.
+Modern games with open modding struggle with malware and security holes, especially C# and Java games where unrestricted access to your computer is the status quo, and would do better if they were sandboxed from the start.
+It's a classic tradeoff between accessibility and safety.
+The games that are doing it right will have security issues every now and then, too.
+The difference is that when they fix those issues, they are again safe.
+As an example, the effort required to create a real exploit for Factorio was a long and laborious process relying on a bug in unused bytecode handling.
+Once fixed, finding the next one could take a long time.
+Finally, sandboxed modding APIs are harder to use, but are just as popular.
+If people like your game, there will be people making mods for it.

+Godot Sandbox is not just a sandbox, though.
+It also provides access to higher performance computation than GDScript, similar to extensions.
+The difference is that Godot Sandbox programs are built once, and then proceeds to run on every platform.
+If you build a sandbox program today and export to Web, VR, mobile and console you will see it works exactly the same as on desktop.
+If you embed high-performance binary translations of the program into your game, exporting it to Web, VR, mobile and console will automatically see that high-performance too.

+Since these programs can be loaded at run-time it's also possible to publish a game and then provide updates to the game through sandbox programs, avoiding the publishing process thereafter.

 ## Restrictive